SharkSnack/shiren-4/content/system/dungeon-features.md

   <img src="../images/other/shop.png"/>
 </div>

-The shopkeep can tag an item if you talk to him while not having picked up any merchandise.<br/>※ Shopkeeps cannot identify merchandise using an Identify Scroll in this game.
+The shopkeeper can tag an item if you talk to him while not having picked up any merchandise.<br/>※ Shopkeepers cannot identify merchandise using an Identify Scroll in this game.

 - Place a Tag
     - Costs 2000 Gitan.
     - Nice way to take home rare items in dungeons that don't allow carry-in items.

-Disguised N'dubba monsters can be sold to the shopkeep.<br/>
+Disguised N'dubba monsters can be sold to the shopkeeper.<br/>
-However, if you then reveal their disguise, the shopkeep will ask for payment.
+However, if you then reveal their disguise, the shopkeeper will ask for payment.

-Shopkeeps won't attack monsters even if they get hit by them.<br/>
+Shopkeepers won't attack monsters even if they get hit by them.<br/>
-Shopkeeps warp to you if you're about to leave the shop while carrying merchandise,<br/>but won't warp if you're standing diagonal to the entrance.<br/>He'll ask for payment every turn in this position.
+Shopkeepers warp to you if you're about to leave the shop while carrying merchandise,<br/>but won't warp if you're standing diagonal to the entrance.<br/>He'll ask for payment every turn in this position.

 #### Elite Shop

-Shop hidden inside a wall and guarded by a shopkeep at the end of a hallway.<br/>
+Shop hidden inside a wall and guarded by a shopkeeper at the end of a hallway.<br/>
 An Invitation is needed to be granted entry.<br/>
 There are fewer items for sale, which are usually much higher in quality.<br/>
-Like regular shops, the shopkeep can tag equipment.
+Like regular shops, the shopkeeper can tag equipment.

 <div class="relativeImage screenshot">
   <img src="../images/other/shop_elite.gif"/>
 </div>

-Invitation is a scroll, so it can be written on a Blank Scroll after you've read it once.<br/>The Invitation is consumed when it's shown to the shopkeep, but it can be reused if it was blessed.
+Invitation is a scroll, so it can be written on a Blank Scroll after you've read it once.<br/>The Invitation is consumed when it's shown to the shopkeeper, but it can be reused if it was blessed.

 The shop can be revealed by punching the wall, and doing so won't trigger Thief Mode.<br/>However, if you step inside the shop without being granted entry, Thief Mode will be triggered.<br/>Unlike regular shops, an elite shop won't join together with other rooms if you expand it.